pinkymaxou/stargate-sgu/Build-Instructions/Build-Manual-Ring-2.md

 ## Program again

 The bootloader of the factory app is programmed to automatically erase the last firmware if you hold the button for 5s after startup.
-You can put the disconnect the battery using the toggle switch, hold the button, then prime the gate.
+You can disconnect the battery using the toggle switch, hold the button, then prime the gate.